 From validating deliveries and GPS tracking to route management and driver safety, smart technologies have transformed the logistics and freight forwarding industry for the better.
 Smartphones also allow companies to transition into a paperless delivery system that is good for the environment and simpler for customers.
 Access to the Internet of Things through smart devices helps streamline the administration, management, delivery routes and invoicing associated with e-commerce.

 The Internet of Things (IoT) has a significant impact on every aspect of modern-day life.
 This includes every business, industry and market attempting to find success in today’s on-demand economy.
 Smart logistics are just one of the many evolving markets thanks to the growing IoT.
 Real-time data access and intelligent data analysis allow logistics firms to manage assets remotely, improve cargo handling, ensure accurate deliveries and grow on-demand services.

 E-commerce businesses are going to have to introduce smart logistics technologies and services into their online platforms sooner rather than later.
 Freight forwarding companies have already made this transition and are fully-equipped to optimise their transport operations through smart logistics tools and software.
 Consider this when choosing freight forwarding and logistics partners, make sure they keep up with the latest trends in e-commerce.

 M6T have been established as a trusted and comprehensive logistics partner, in South Africa and beyond, for many years.
 Our global network spans across the international shipping industry and helps us provide world-class freight forwarding services to our clients.
-Contact M6T today for all of your logistics and freight forwarding needs.
+Contact M6T at our Johannesburg or Durban branch today for all of your freight forwarding and logistics needs.